JiawangBian/sc_depth_pl/README.md

 ```

+## Testing

+We provide the script ("scripts/run_test.sh"), which shows how to test on kitti and nyu datasets.

+    python test.py --config $CONFIG --dataset_dir $DATASET --ckpt_path $CKPT

 ## Inference

 We provide a bash script ("scripts/run_inference.sh"), which shows how to save the predicted depth (.npy) and visualize it using a color image (.jpg).